-You have a detailed explanation of all the features in this Advanced Mode in the Control Panel chapter [p.13].
+As it happens with the Main Control Panel, you have a detailed explanation of all the features in this Advanced Mode control panel in the Control Panel chapter [p.13].

 5.4.
 Sound Design Tips

 Pigments was Arturia's first plug-in to offer this feature, and we dare to say it will revolutionize the way users look at presets.